chinamike65/hugo-tuolesi/content/book4/book4en.md

 The Great Game Book says:

+---

 All living beings come alone when they are born, and go alone when they die

-Suffering its pain alone, never in the world of reincarnation to rely on.
+Suffering its pain alone, never in the world of rebirth to rely on.

 When we came into the world, we came alone, and when we left, we also left alone.

+---

 No one to rely on, no one to help, oneself, one's own retribution can only be borne by oneself, no one can share it, and can only suffer alone.